groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 are used, but the risk of contamination is impossible to exclude.

-So, a means of transfering files from a non-sensitive area to our industral infrastructure is needed, that including the sytematic control of all files transfered in order to eliminate the risk of malicious files.
+So, a means of transfering files from a non-sensitive area to our industral infrastructure is needed, that includes the systematic control of all files transfered in order to eliminate the risk of malicious files.
 The "Dynamic Security Access Service" (DSAS) aims to be this means of secure transfer.